 In other words, in hindsight, red flags may be easier to spot, or you may remember that your pairing wasn’t always equal.
 Research shows that if you can lessen your feelings of love for your ex, this may help you move forward in your life and process the stages of loss in a relationship more effectively.

 If you need some help during this grief period, I would be happy to be your guide.
 Just book a call with me.

 Everyone will have a different timeline, so remember when you think you will never feel better.
 It can get easier, and you can be happy and in a relationship again.

 Gabrielle – Puranshant Kaur

 How I can help you...

-3 secrets of a Soul to Soul relationship
+“3 secrets to attract a magical Soul to Soul relationship”

 “Soul to Soul”